This tutorial was updated on 9 Jun, 2019 for Xcode 10.2.

 - Auto layout bar

-We’ll demonstrate both approaches in this article.
+We’ll demonstrate both approaches in this chapter.
 First, we begin with the auto layout bar.
-At the bottom-right corner of the Interface Builder editor, you should find four buttons.
+At the bottom-right corner of the Interface Builder editor, you should find 5 buttons.
 These buttons are from the layout bar.
-You can use them to define various types of layout constraints.
+You can use them to define various types of layout constraints and resolve layout issues.